apparle/multiquadlet/README.md

 	- If the delimiter format `--- <filename> ---` is incorrect, the multiquadlet generator itself may fail.
 	- The generated files should not conflict with other similarly named files either generated or already present in the directory.
 	- The generator will fail to create files if the syntax within one of the delimited sections is not a valid quadlet file format. systemd will report an error from the native quadlet generator in such cases.
-- The Shell vs. Python Behavior: The multiquadlet.sh shell script is a simpler implementation that may not handle all parsing and error conditions as gracefully as the multiquadlet.py Python version.
-The Python version, especially when compiled with Cython, offers more robust parsing and error handling, making it the preferred choice for reliable, long-term use.

 # Contributing & Future Development
 - Bug reports, Pull-requests, suggestions are welcome and encouraged.